 At work we develop two open source Java applications, Xena and DPR, both of which we host on Sourceforge under CVS.
 I’ve been pushing to move away from CVS for quite some time now, but it hasn’t gained much traction.
 This has been mostly due to the lack of a decent Eclipse plugin and partly because of developer apathy.
 The other day I noticed that Sourceforge enabled support for Git, my favourite SCM system.
 Today I came across an article saying that they will now provide support for Bazaar and Mercurial also.
 Sweet.

-The the blog of Chris archives for the work tag.
+The Just another Linux geek archives for the work tag.